Authorities caution parents to keep eyes on children after man drowns rescuing 3 children

 REEDLEY, California.
-(KSEE) — The 29-year-old man who gave his life to save three kids from drowning at Reedley Beach has been identified.
+(KGPE) — The 29-year-old man who gave his life to save three kids from drowning at Reedley Beach has been identified.

 The Fresno County Sheriff’s Office confirmed Manjeet Singh died as he tried to rescue 3 children that were swept away by the King’s River current.